eberban/eberban/books/refgram/src/dictionary_conventions.md

 ## Notation

+The dictionary makes the distinction between meaning and definition.

+### Meaning

-In the dictionary words meaning are given in english with arguments being represented by vowels in brackets `[]`.
-The first time the vowel is used it is followed by an annotation about its type and constraints.
+The meaning of each word is written in English with arguments being represented by vowels in brackets `[]`.

+The first time the vowel is used it is followed by one or more Eberban words.
-Parenthesis `()` represents predicate arguments, where each argument constraint is listen in between, separate by commas.

-Otherwise the vowel can be followed by one or many eberban words, in which can the place is constrained to satisfy the expressed property.
-Single letters like `a` can be used to represent __generic types__.
-In a definition the same letter used in multiple places means the arguments share the same type.
+These words denote the vowel's type and constraints.
+Single letters like `a` can be used to represent an argument's generic type.

+Parentheses `()` represent predicate arguments (as opposed to atom arguments), where each argument constraint is listed in between, separated by commas.

-> Exemples of definitions:
+> Exemples of meanings:
 >
 > - `mi: [E:tce* man] is I/me/a speaker/author.`
 > - `buri: [E:tce* den] eats [A:tce* den].`